ONSdigital/dp-search-scrubber-api/sdk/README.md

 ### Get Search Results

 Use the GetSearch method to send a request to find search results based on query parameters.
-Authorisation header needed if hitting private instance of application.

 ```go
 ...